Sarny: Russian invasion of Ukraine

 In the evening of June 25, 2022, the city was hit for the second time by a missile strike by the Russian Armed Forces.
 According to the head of the Rivne Regional State Administration Vitaliy Koval, the attack was carried out on civilian infrastructure, at least 4 people were killed and seven others were injured.

 On the evening of August 28, 2022, powerful explosions rang out in Sarny during an air raid alert, the city was hit by a rocket from the Russian Armed Forces for the third time.
 According to the head of the Rivne Regional State Administration, V. Koval, a total of four missile strikes on the military infrastructure facility were recorded.
 There were no casualties.
 About 30 residential buildings and the premises of the central district hospital were damaged by the shock wave.

+Demography

+As of January 1, 2019, the population was 29,205 people.
+According to the 2001 census, 28,257 people lived in Sarny.
+Links to population censuses and metric books with birth, marriage, and death records up to 1939 are available in open access on the “Sarny in Archives” website.